57th Weapons Squadron: Weapons and tactics training

 The squadron was redesignated the 57th Weapons Squadron and reactivated at McGuire Air Force Base, New Jersey as a weapons training squadron for the Boeing C-17 Globemaster III in 2003 as part of the Air Mobility Weapons School.
-The squadron did not possess aircraft of its own, but used C-17s of the 305th Air Mobility Wing to conduct two classes a year of weapons instructors for the Globemaster III.
+The squadron did not possess aircraft of its own, but used C-17s sourced from Air Mobility Command typically from the 437th Airlift Wing at Charleston AFB, SC, or the 62d Airlift Wing at McChord AFB, WA to conduct two classes a year of weapons instructors for the Globemaster III.
 In July 2006, the squadron was reassigned to the USAF Weapons School at Nellis Air Force Base, Nevada, but remained at McGuire until the summer of 2017, when it moved to Joint Base Lewis-McChord, Washington, where the host 62d Airlift Wing was better able to provide C-17 support for the squadron.